Bai-Li-2018/MSA/README.md

 Map of study area

 ## Installation
-First, install the "remotes" package from CRAN
+Install the "remotes" package from CRAN:

 ```
  install.packages("remotes")
  library("remotes")
 ```

-Next, please install the MSA package from this GitHub repository using a function in the "remotes" package.
+Please install the MSA package from this GitHub repository using a function in the "remotes" package:

 ```
 remotes::install_github("Bai-Li-2018/MSA", dependencies = TRUE)
 library(MSA)
 ```
+## Example

-Finally, please confirm that MSA is installed by running the simple example below:
+Please confirm that MSA is installed by running the simple example below:

 ```
 ## Plot a map of study area with sampling grids